ushnamalikk/gamified-misinformation-intervention/README.md

 # Gamified Misinformation Intervention

 This repository contains materials and data related to a research project on designing and evaluating a gamified intervention to combat misinformation.
-The intervention uses storytelling, socio-psychological priming, and media literacy techniques to improve users' ability to identify and resist misinformation.
+It includes:
+- Data to evaluate the impact of the intervention on participants' ability to identify true vs. false information.
+- Stimuli to replicate or extend the research in future studies.

 ---